-- --b-adapt 0
+- --b-adapt 0 - ullet --rc-lookahead 0

-- --rc-lookahead 0
+5.2.
+Tuning 53

 - --no-scenecut

-5.2.
-Tuning 49
+- --no-cutree

-- --no-cutree - --frame-threads 1
+- --frame-threads 1

-With all of these settings x265\encoder\encode() will run synchronously, the picture passed as pic\in will be encoded and returned as NALs.
+With all of these settings x265_encoder_encode() will run synchronously, the picture passed as pic_in will be encoded and returned as NALs.
 These settings disable frame parallelism, which is an important component for x265 performance.
 If you can tolerate any latency on the encoder, you can increase performance by increasing the number of frame threads.
 Each additional frame thread adds one frame of latency.